-It is important that you have a good understanding of what may trigger of your anxiety / stress level.
+It is important that you have a good understanding of what may trigger of your stress.

 Then you’re in a better position to reduce, deal and even prevent it.

-It can be helpful to have some action plan or tasks you can undertake before or during an episode of an anxiety or stressful period.
+It can be helpful to have some action plan or tasks you can undertake before or during an episode of a stressful or anxiety period.

 You may not always solve the issue but you can reduce, deal at certain times to make things more comfortable and manageable and to hopefully overcome – be prepared.